nandini252005/basicRPSgame/README.md

 AN OUTLINE OF THE CODE

-     •	Initialized 4 variables to 0 to calculate the :
+     •	Initialized 4 variables to 0 to calculate the:

       1. Number of rounds played = count
       2. Player Score = ps